DOMARS/vsdriver/vsdriver/vsdriver/attestation_signing_a_kernel_driver_for_public_release.md

 To create a CAB files submission for the dashboard complete the following steps.

 1. Gather the binaries that you will submit to be signed in a single directory.
 In this example, we will use C:\\Echo.
-The steps described here, will reference the echo driver available in GitHub at this location
+The steps described here, will reference the echo driver available in GitHub at this location.

 <https://github.com/Microsoft/Windows-driver-samples/tree/master/general/echo/kmdf/driver/AutoSync>